-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental fund.

 Detail of these reconciling transactions can be found on page 12.

 III.
 DETAILED NOTES ON ALL ACTIVITIES AND FUNDS